shirleyzhu233/PyTorch-MAML/README.md

 - **Batch normalization with per-episode running statistics.** Our implementation provides flexibility of tracking global and/or per-episode running statistics, hence supporting both transductive and inductive inference.

 - **Better data pre-processing.** The official implementation does not normalize and augment data.
 We support data normalization and a variety of data augmentation techniques.
-We also implement data batching and support/query-set splitting in an efficient way.
+We also implement data batching and support/query-set splitting more efficiently.

 - **More datasets.** We support mini-ImageNet, tiered-ImageNet and more.